Overview of the National Practice Notes

 - complement particular legislative provisions or rules of court

 - set out procedures for particular types of proceedings

 - notify parties and their lawyers of particular matters which may require their attention.

 A key component of the National Court Framework (NCF) reforms has been the review of all the Court's practice documents to ensure nationally consistent and simplified practice.
 The Court's practice documents have been consolidated and refined from 60 practice notes and administrative notices to 27 national practice notes.

 The Court's practice notes fall into 3 categories:

 The Central Practice Note (CPN-1) is the core practice note for Court users and addresses the guiding NCF case management principles applicable to all National Practice Areas (NPAs).
 One of its main aims is to ensure that case management is not process-driven or prescriptive, but flexible - with parties and practitioners being encouraged and expected to take a common-sense and co-operative approach to litigation to reduce its time and cost.

 2. National Practice Area (NPA) Practice Notes

-Interlocking with the Central Practice Note are the new NPA practice notes.
-Currently each NPAs, excluding Federal Crime and Related Proceedings and Other Federal Jurisdiction, have a NPA practice note.
+Interlocking with the Central Practice Note are the NPA practice notes.
+Currently, each NPA, excluding the Other Federal Jurisdiction NPA, has an NPA practice note.